RimuTec/node-git-info/README.md

 pwd
 ```

-If the output starts with `/home`, then you are in the Linux file system.
-If it starts with `/mnt` or `/c`, then you are in the Windows file system.
+If the output starts with `/home`, then you are in the Linux file system, i.e. you are in the correct place.
+If the output starts with `/mnt` or `/c`, then you are in the Windows file system and you are likely to experience issues with notifications of file changes.

 Note that MinGW-w64 for Windows will not suffice either, regardless of how good their bash implementation might be.
 MinGW-w64 is not a full Linux operating system.
 It's a runtime environment for GCC and LLVM.